highlight/highlight/README.md

 ## Contributors

-### Enhanced Log and Trace Filtering
+## Granular Data Control with Advanced Filtering

-highlight.io now offers advanced filtering for logs and traces, allowing developers to precisely target and analyze data using custom record attributes.
-This enhancement provides a more granular and efficient way to pinpoint and resolve issues, mirroring the robust filtering experience already available for general logs.
+Highlight.io now provides enhanced capabilities for filtering your logs and traces based on their record attributes.
+This allows for more precise and efficient data analysis, enabling you to quickly pinpoint relevant information by applying sophisticated filters directly to your custom attributes.
+Gain deeper insights and streamline your debugging workflow with unparalleled control over your monitoring data.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->